SaiUpadhyayula/spring-boot-3-microservices-course/README.md

 - Inventory Service
 - Notification Service
 - API Gateway using Spring Cloud Gateway MVC
+- Shop Frontend using Angular 18

 ## Tech Stack

 The technologies used in this project are:

 - Spring Boot
+- Angular
 - Mongo DB
 - MySQL
 - Kafka